Prince William Sound Management Area

 Prince William Sound Online Permits & Reporting

 Prince William Sound sport and subsistence shrimp permits are only available online.
-Prince William Sound subsistence shrimp pot fishers cannot fish in the Valdez non-subsistence area (PDF 174 kB).
-All permit holders are required to submit their harvest report at the end of the season in gallons of shrimp harvested.
-Please review your permit requirements and contact the Southcentral Region Sport Fish Information Center (907-267-2218) if you have questions.
+Prince William Sound Subsistence Shrimp Pot permit holders cannot fish in the Valdez nonsubsistence area (PDF 175 kB).
+All permit holders, regardless if you have a sport or subsistence permit, are required to submit their harvest report at the end of the season in gallons of shrimp harvested online.
+Please review your permit requirements.
+For additional information about the PWS commercial shrimp fishery areas, please see the Commercial Shellfish Fisheries webpage.
+For additional questions about the PWS sport and subsistence shrimp fisheries, please contact the Anchorage Sport Fish Information Center at (907) 267-2218.

 Summary of Shrimp Fisheries Regulations*